Common tasks with KQL for Microsoft Sentinel

 Applies to: ✅ Microsoft Sentinel

 Kusto Query Language (KQL) is a powerful tool for querying and analyzing data in Microsoft Sentinel.
 As a security analyst, mastering KQL can significantly enhance your ability to detect threats and respond to incidents effectively.
-This article provides a comprehensive guide to performing common tasks with KQL, helping you to manipulate and analyze data efficiently.
+This article provides a comprehensive guide to performing common tasks with KQL, helping you manipulate and analyze data efficiently.

 Prerequisites